-Thomas Hill first moved to Green County Tennessee about 1797, (based on information in his application).
-He then moved into Logan County Kentucky.
-He moved again into Calaway County Kentucky and finally settling in Caldwell County Kentucky.
+Thomas Hill 2/, son of Jonathan Hill 1/, first moved from South Carolina, to Green County, Tennessee about 1797, (based on information in his application).
+He then moved into Logan County, Kentucky.
+He moved again into Calaway County, Kentucky and finally settling in Caldwell County, Kentucky about 1829 (statement in application below).
 It was here that he made out his application (which follows below) and died there in 1837.

-THIS IS THE APPLICATION OF THOMAS HILL, SON OF JONATHAN HILL AND MARGARET HALL OF BERKLEY CO., S.C.(FILED BY HIMSELF IN KY., WHERE HE HAD MOVED) HE WAS FILING FOR BENEFITS FOR SERVICE IN REVOLUTION, AUTHORIZED BY ACT OF CONGRESS PASSED 7TH JUNE 1832.
+THIS IS THE APPLICATION OF THOMAS HILL 2/, SON OF JONATHAN HILL 1/ AND MARGARET HALL OF BERKLEY CO., S.C.(FILED BY HIMSELF IN KY., WHERE HE HAD MOVED) HE WAS FILING FOR BENEFITS FOR SERVICE IN REVOLUTION, AUTHORIZED BY ACT OF CONGRESS PASSED 7TH JUNE 1832.